Student Computers and Virus Protection

 Although you can view and print your transcript from the portal, these transcripts are unofficial and cannot be used for proof of academic work.
 To obtain an official transcript (with a seal) contact the Registrar's office.

 The My Grades page shows mid-term and final grades for each term.
 Grades will not be mailed.
 All students are required to evaluate every course before taking their exams at the end of each semester.
-You will find the course evaluations on the My Grades page on Student Portal.
+You will find the course evaluations under Students, Advising and Registration, My Grade Report.
+Click Select Term.

 Check the student portal for your chapel seating assignment and your mailbox number.